Skip to main content

 There are five main species of tuna: albacore, bigeye, bluefin, skipjack, and yellowfin.
 Each species has distinct characteristics.
 For example, bluefin tuna (Thunnus thunnus) is the largest species, averaging a length of six to 10 feet.
 Skipjack (Katsuwonus pelamis), on the other hand, is the smallest (and most abundant!) of the major commercial tuna species, growing up to around three feet in length.
 It’s also different than its siblings because, though closely related, it is not part of the same Thunnus genus.

-Albacore tuna (Thunnus alalonga) are known for their long pectoral fins (the ones on the sides of their body) and are a versatile source of protein that can be found in sushi, as filets, or cans.
-And quite appropriately, yellowfin tuna (Thunnus albacares) are named for their bright yellow fins and can be found fresh or canned/tinned.
+Albacore tuna (Thunnus alalonga) are known for their long pectoral fins and are a versatile source of protein that can be found in sushi, fillets, or cans.
+Yellowfin tuna (Thunnus albacares) are named for their bright yellow fins and can be found fresh or tinned.

 Is tuna healthy?